Telespeech – teletherapy – telehealth – telepractice – telerehabilitation…as with many labels, it’s interchangeable in this regard.

 Does TherapyWorks offer teletherapy sessions?

 We do!
-Currently, we are accepting clients for teletherapy that are in 5th grade or older.
-If your child is younger and you wish to pursue teletherapy, please contact us for a consultation to see if it is a good fit for your child.
-If you are interested in setting up a teletherapy session for your child, please contact us!
+Currently, we are accepting clients for teletherapy throughout the United States.
+If you are interested in setting up a teletherapy session for your child, please complete our Therapist Match Survey or schedule a free phone consultation with an experienced TherapyWorks therapist.
 We would love to get started with you!